-Indicator Data: The percentage of students who have met their college wide abilities is 90.7%.
-The ethics CWA had the highest percentage of success, 94.9%.
-The computation and critical thinking CWA's have the lowest percentage of success, 89.3% (Figure A).
+Indicator Data: The percentage of students who have met their college wide abilities is 92%, up slightly from the prior year.
+The communicate effectively CWA had the highest percentage of success, 93.7%.
+The computation and critical thinking CWA's have the lowest percentage of success, 90.5% and 90.2% respectively (Figure A).
 For further analysis, the population is disaggregating into three independent groups that align with the strategic plan focus populations: enrollment status (Figure B.1), race/ethnicity (Figure B.2), and low-income status (Figure B.3).
 Generally, most CWA's for all populations are above 90%.
-The exceptions to this are the computation and critical thinking CWA's, which are both below 90% for part time students (Figure B.1), historically underrepresented students (Figure B.2), and low-income students (Figure B.3).
-Non-historically underrepresented students have a higher success rate in the communicate effectively CWA.
+The exceptions to this are the computation and critical thinking CWA's, which were below 90% for all vulnerable populations last year (Low-income, Part-time, and HU).
+However, low income and part time students are 90% or higher this year.
+HU students CWA success remains below 90% for these two CWA's, but had a 4-point increase for computation and a 2-point increase for critical thinking compared to the prior year.